Darrenfisherlol/DotNet-CoffeeShop/README.md

 ### About me :D
 - Open to work
 - This app is using HTML, CSS, and .Net
-- Goal is to use HTML, CSS, Vanilla JS, React, .Net, & Node to build multiple apps
+- Goal is to use HTML, CSS, JS, & ASP .Net Core build multiple apps
   - ex: coffee shop, financial, store sales & analytics, ecommerce, and dating site